truflation/tsn-sdk/README.md

 The TSN SDK provides developers with tools to interact with the Truflation Stream Network, a decentralized platform for publishing, composing, and consuming economic data streams.

 ⚠ **These documentation files are a work in progress.
-They probably contain errors, and inconsistencies.
+They probably contain errors and inconsistencies.
 If you find some, don't hesitate to open an issue at the [GitHub repository](https://github.com/truflation/tsn-sdk).**

 ## Quick Start